RocketCommunicationsInc/astro-uxds/_content/community/content-policy.md

 3.  **Deprecated** (archived, renamed, obsolete, no longer recommended or supported ) e.g., Spectrum Analyzer
 4.  **Deleted** (hidden, moved, no longer available, published in error, redacted)

 Further distinctions are unhelpful noise to the customer seeking to build Astro UXDS-based applications.
-Additional commentary regarding the program's state and pipeline is far more effectively communicated through official channels to the directly responsible points of contact at EGS and not to be published on [astrouxds.com](http://astrouxds.com).
+Additional commentary regarding the program's state and pipeline is far more effectively communicated through official channels to the directly responsible points of contact at EGS and not to be published on [AstroUXDS.com](http://astrouxds.com).
 However, there is an opportunity in future program increments to explore opportunities to publicize what's coming in future Astro UXDS releases given additional development resources.

 ### 1\.
 Current Content

 By default, all content available on AstroUXDS.com will reflect what is on the master branch of the Astro Components repo.
 This content is considered current, canonical, supported, and effective.
-Published content should not be used to warn readers of possible future changes (as is currently available on the accordion page <https://www.astrouxds.com/components/accordion/>) as this may share an incomplete and often inaccurate picture of our pipeline and priorities.
+Published content should not be used to warn readers of possible future changes, as this may share an incomplete and often inaccurate picture of our pipeline and priorities.
 Instead, deprecate out-of-date content and replace it with content of current value to the user.

 ### 2\.
 Draft Content

 Occasionally, AstroUXDS contributors will draft content and/or components and make those changes available for review or comment.
 If the content is of a sensitive nature or could create confusion by being made public before official adoption, it can be published to a unique, unlisted subdomain rather than the public site for the benefit of program management and EGS review.
 On a separate branch, Astro UXDS contributors may display and revise draft content freely until it has been made canonical by merging into master and publishing to AstroUXDS.com.
 Take care to remember that all branches of the Astro website and components are publicly accessible, as the repo is a public open source project.

-<i>Further refinements to the "draft" section of this policy can be expected in the coming program increment.</i>

 ### 3\.
 Modified or Deprecated Content